Charm physics: Conclusion and outlook

 Charm physics has a bright future.
 Many of the available theoretical approaches can be systematically improved with current technology, i.e.\ by including higher order perturbative and power corrections.
 Other theoretical methods, such as lattice QCD also have a great potential to shed further light in the non-perturbative dynamics of charmed hadron decays, and recent progress was made in developing new tools to be applied to the description of charm mixing.
 Future more precise experimental data will be of crucial help in answering the still open questions on e.g.\ the nature of the observed value of CPV and of $D^0$-meson mixing.
 In fact, LHCb, with its upgraded detector and the planned Upgrade II, and Belle II~\cite{LHCb:2018roe} can investigate CP-violating effects in other decay channels than $D^0 \to K^+ K^-, \pi^+ \pi^-$ as well as in $D^0$-meson mixing and a planned Super Tau Charm Facility~\cite{Achasov:2023gey} could contribute with further precise data.
 Moreover, studies from BESIII~\cite{BESIII:2020nme} and Belle II~\cite{Aihara:2024zds} of inclusive semileptonic charm hadron decays could provide important information on the size of the still poorly known non-perturbative parameters of the HQE in charm.
 More precise tests of LFU can also be performed at these experiments.
 Furthermore, particularly important is the role of Belle II for decays with neutral particles in the final state.
 A future $e^+ e^-$ collider running as an ultimate $Z$ factory will open exciting possibilities for charm physics~\cite{Monteil:2021ith}, for example stringent tests of the SM via FCNC processes and further searches of CPV in charm decays could provide indications for physics beyond the SM.
 All these experiments will continue their searches of not yet observed conventional and exotic hadrons containing charm, as well as contribute to improve our knowledge of charm baryon decays.
 Maybe the charm quark will in the end provide the ultimate clue to explain our existence.

 \begin{ack}[Acknowledgments] We thank Alex Gilman for useful discussions on leptonic and semileptonic charm decays results, Patrick Koppenburg for providing Fig.~\ref{sec3.4:fig4}, Marco Gersabeck and Dominik Mitzel for helpful discussions, Claus Grupen, Jack Jenkins, Alexander Khodjamirian, Ali Mohamed and Eleftheria Solomonidi for valuable comments on the draft and Aleksey Rusov for providing some of the plots used in this review.
+Moreover, we are grateful to Tommaso Pajero for his careful reading of the document and his helpful feedback.
 All Feynman diagrams have been drawn using the software tool FeynGame~\cite{Harlander:2024qbn}.
 D.~Friday acknowledges funding support from STFC, UK.
 E.~Gersabeck acknowledges funding support from the Royal Society, UK. \end{ack}